-- Comparative Protein Modeling by Satisfaction of Spatial Restraints by Andrej Sali and Tom L. Blundell - 3D Model is obtained by satisfying spatial restraints derived from alignment with a known structure and expressed as probability density functions (pdfs) for the features restrained.
+- Comparative Protein Modeling by Satisfaction of Spatial Restraints by Andrej Sali and Tom L. Blundell - 3D Model is obtained by satisfying spatial restraints derived from alignment with a known structure, which are expressed as probability density functions (pdfs) of the restraints. - Pdfs serve as an objective function for optimization